Board of Directors 2018–2019

-After years spent working as a Paralegal in a corporate law firm focused on entrepreneurs, Alycia made the move to working inside the legal department of a local, long-standing start-up, ProSlide Technologies Inc. In her current role as Legal Coordinator, Alycia is helping ProSlide with the management of its contracts, intellectual property and processes as the company continues its growth in the waterslide industry to all corners of the globe.
+In her current role at ProSlide Technology Inc., Alycia works in the legal department as the Legal Coordinator, leading the management and organization of contracts, intellectual property and processes as the company continues its growth in the waterslide industry to all corners of the globe.

-Alycia joined the Board of Directors of PRC in October 2013 and currently serves as the President of the Board and Chair of the Board Development Committee.
-Alycia is also President of the NCSSM and volunteers annually for the CHEO BBQ.
+Alycia joined the Board of Directors of PRC in October 2013 and has served as the President of the Board since October 2016.
+Alycia is also the Director of Volunteers for the CHEO BBQ and has previously been the President of the NCSSM.
 Though she no longer works in the childcare sector, Alycia uses her volunteer experiences, including at PRC, as an alternative means to helping with the development and success of children and their families.
-Alycia is also able to use her wide range of experiences, both personal and professional, to assist with the evolvement of PRC as it continues to expand and refine the many services it offers.
+Alycia is also able to use her wide range of experiences, both personal and professional, to assist with the evolution of PRC as it continues to expand and refine the many services it offers.

 Board member since: 2018